Tipiokk/BrainSeg/README.md

 - **Architechture**: Directory stucture difning where input data is located
 - **Environment**: Specific environment variables, such as paths to model weights or executable binaries

+## Mandatory parameters
+Most parameters are specific to one or few scripts, but some are alward mandatory.
+The list is as follow :
+- `start` : the first slice index
+- `end` : the last slice index
+- `step` : usually 1

 ## Command Names
 All the commands from the BrainSeg pipeline are run from its repository which is located in ~/pipeline/Brainseg.
 From there, most commands are run with the following line :
 `./run.sh <command> path_to_your_config_file.ini`